Trusts can allow you to direct how you want your assets to be transferred, both while you’re alive and after you’re gone.

 Trusts carry out your wishes for addressing your family’s most important financial issues.

-Trusts can help keep assets out of probate, protect your privacy and streamline the transferring of your wealth to your beneficiaries – you specify to whom and under what conditions your assets will be passed on.
+Trusts can help keep assets out of probate, protect privacy and streamline the transferring of wealth to your beneficiaries – you specify to whom and under what conditions your assets will be passed on.

 Charitable trusts provide an innovative way to transfer your assets and support the organizations and causes that matter to you.